 At Paper High we are very proud of the communities and projects that we support over in India, Nepal and Sri Lanka.

 The production of our leather and sari journals creates fairly paid jobs for around 35 artisans who produce beautiful products exclusively for Paper High.
 It also helps to support women’s education and social development in rural villages in Rajasthan.

-Another couple of organisation we work with is Tara projects and Noah's Ark .
-Similarly to the Barefoot collage these guys provide services to enable the production and marketing of handicrafts following Fair Trade principles, alongside providing education and support to empower and change the lives of grass roots crafts people.
+Another couple of organisation we work with is Tara projects and Noah’s Ark.
+Similarly to the Barefoot college, these guys provide services to enable the production and marketing of handicrafts following Fair Trade principles, alongside providing education and support to empower and change the lives of grassroots craftspeople.

 We absolutely love our handmade paper range, not just because the paper is beautiful and handmade but because of the people behind making it!

 Get paper industries have won many awards for the charity work they do in the local area, which includes supporting people affected by HIV and Aids and establishing schools to support the education of underprivileged children.

 We are so proud to work with GPI we decided, as our own small contribution, to sponsor six girls to attend one of their schools.

 The production of our lovely felt products that got a mention in last week’s wool campaign provides training and work for women within some of the poorest communities in Nepal – to date the company has empowered more than 100 women!